Furor Gallico

 Furor Gallico is an Italian Celtic metal and pagan metal band that had originated in Milan, Italy.
 The band was formed by a collaboration among Melissa (past member, bass), Stefano (guitar) and Becky (Celtic harp) in 2007.
 The band was formed upon the idea of playing new school Italian folk metal.
-They have released one demo album and three full-length album so far.
+They have released one demo album and four full-length album so far.
 Pagan was later added for vocals and Marco played the drums.
 Furor Gallico have songs in both English and in Italian, the band members take alternating roles in who writes the lyrics and composes the music in either language.
 The song Curmisagios was even written in dialetto brianzolo, a lombard dialect spoken in the area of Brianza, in western Lombardy.
 They make use of different types of vocals (growl, scream and clean vocals) combined with folk instruments such as Celtic harp, whistles, violin and bouzouki.

 Etymology

 Furor Gallico is the description that the ancient Romans had given to the state of blood lust that the Celtic Warriors, who were ready to attack in battle to defend their people and their land, had possessed.
 They claim that they are the bards who live to pass on the legends of the now lost Celtic Worlds.